panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 there are some pitfalls to be aware of:

-- make sure this file is the very first that you import in your server, even before importing any other library
+- Make sure this file is the very first that you import in your server, even before importing any other library
 - bundling the server using esbuild or webpack can lead to issues.
 Best make sure to not bundle dependencies.
 In esbuild this can be done using `--packages=external`.
 Full example: `esbuild ./src/index.ts --bundle --outfile=./dist/index.js --platform=node --keep-names --packages=external`
 - if you still have problems, enable diagnostics: `diag.setLogger(new DiagConsoleLogger(), { logLevel: DiagLogLevel.ALL });` (you can import diag and the stuff from one of the opentelemetry packages)

-## Migration from kubernetes to cloud run
+## Migration from Kubernetes to Cloud Run

 Preparations: